inspec/inspec-aws/docs/resources/aws_hosted_zones.md

 This resource does not expect any parameters.

-For additional information, see the [AWS documentation on AWS Route53 HostedZone](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone.html).
+For additional information, see the [AWS documentation on the `AWS::Route53::HostedZone` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone.html).

 ## Properties